hasan-moni-321/Interactive-Care-Assignment/README.md

 Step-4:   Download the trained model from the below link. https://drive.google.com/drive/u/0/folders/1ZVC4RkzsSuROPVVsoNWJy8AjyN43CGCA

-Step-5: keep the downloaded model in the myproject directory.
+Step-5: keep the downloaded model in the myproject/Interactive-Care-Assignment directory.
 Don't change the model name!

 Step-6: install framework and libraries.
 Run below command in your terminal one by one.